pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 ### Step 2: Setting Up OpenTelemetry Collector

-In this step, we'll guide you through configuring the OpenTelemetry Collector to seamlessly integrate with Prometheus scenarios.
+OpenTelemetry collector can be used as a drop-in replacement for Prometheus server to scrape and export metrics data.
+This step will guilde you through the process of configuring the OpenTelemetry Collector to seamlessly integrate with the Prometheus discovery mechanisms mentioned above.

 #### **Receivers:**

 - **Prometheus Receiver:**
-  - A minimal drop-in replacement for collecting metrics.
+  - A minimal drop-in replacement for the Prometheus server to scrape metrics
-  - Supports full Prometheus `scrape_config` options and service discovery via Prometheus CRs for compatibility.
+  - Supports full set of Prometheus scraping, service discovery and re-labeling configurations

 #### **Exporters:**